There’s nothing new about the concept of delivering great customer experiences.

 Becoming an organization that’s obsessed with the customer experience has other tangential benefits which are difficult to measure, but easy to recognize.
 We create a culture where people are rewarded for doing the right thing in life, as well as business.
 This leads to greater happiness and job satisfaction.
 Not only is it the right thing to do, but it is also a powerful recruiting tool.

 These are just a few reasons why the customer experience matters now more than ever for home builders.
 Just look through articles published by Harvard Business Review, McKinsey, or Forrester and it becomes clear that transformation to customer-obsession is no small undertaking.
-Fortunately, there are a wealth of resources available to help in this transformative journey.
+Fortunately, there are a wealth of resources available to help with your customer experience strategy.
 For example, affordable user-testing resources give us access to prospect and customer data that used to require expensive focus groups.
 Marketing automation, touchpoint, and journey mapping are now strategic services offered by select digital agencies (like the Bokka Group).
 The technologies and data are out there, it’s just a matter of finding the right partner to help discover them.